RenderBr/CleanScramble/README.md

 - **CleanScramble.Tests**
   Contains unit tests (using xUnit) that validate the behavior of the scrambling functionality.

-Below is an additional section you can add to your README that explains the use cases for CleanScramble and your motivation for creating it:

 ---

 ## Use Cases and Motivation